 Or, you can simply use coloured papers and craft papers to get them started and introduce recycling later.
 Start out by crafting small things like paper boats and paper planes and gradually introduce new ideas.

-Paper craft activities take a lot of time and requires patience.
+Paper craft activities take a lot of time and require patience.
 So, it’s a good idea to create something interesting yourself first and present it to your child.
 They will peek his/her curiosity and thus help him/her get started.

 “Everyone loves stories.
 Children most of all.
 A well-told story will always engage a child”, says Shailesh Vadagave, a parent.